-HOUSTON, Texas – Texas voters will head to the polls on March 3 to decide which Republican and Democratic candidates will advance in one of the state’s most closely watched races, the 2026 U.S. Senate.
+HOUSTON – On March 3, Texas voters decided which Republican and Democratic candidates will advance in one of the state’s most closely watched races, the 2026 U.S. Senate.

 The primary elections allow voters in each party to choose who will represent them in the November general election.
 However, recent data from the Texas Secretary of State’s Office shows fewer than one in five registered voters have participated in recent primary elections, highlighting ongoing concerns about voter engagement.